 There is a fast-track admission route to AIM for certain existing quoted companies.
-The rules permit companies that are already listed on the Australian Securities Exchange, Euronext, the Deutsche Börse, the JSE Securities Exchange South Africa, NASDAQ, the New York Stock Exchange, the Stockholmsbörsen, the SIX Swiss Exchange, the Toronto Stock Exchange or the UK's Main Market (referred to as "designated markets", a current list of which can be found on the London Stock Exchange web site) and that have been trading on a designated market for at least 18 months to use their existing annual reports and accounts as a basis for admission to trading on AIM.
+The rules permit companies that are already listed on the top-tier markets of the Australian Securities Exchange, NYSE Euronext, the Deutsche Börse Group, the Johannesburg Stock Exchange, NASDAQ, the NYSE, NASDAQ OMX Stockholm, SIX Swiss Exchange, the TMX Group or the UK's Main Market (referred to as "designated markets", a current list of which can be found on the London Stock Exchange website) and that have been trading on a designated market for at least 18 months to use their existing annual reports and accounts as a basis for admission to trading on AIM.

-Issuers wishing to use the expedited admission route will need to comply with limited eligibility conditions (see Chapter 5 for further details) and will need to appoint a nominated adviser and broker.
+Issuers wishing to use the expedited admission route will need to comply with limited eligibility conditions (see Chapter 5 for further details) and will need to appoint a nomad and broker.